 What vegetables do you grow?
-Salad green mixes–including beautiful lettuces, arugula, mizuna, tat soi, baby mustard and other delicate greens; radishes; kale and Swiss chard; baby bok choy; shell peas; carrots; green beans and yellow beans; tomatoes (including a beautiful mix of cherry tomatoes); bell peppers; several kinds of eggplant, including Fairy Tales; French Fingerling potatoes and red gold potatoes; zucchini and patty pan summer squash; butternut and acorn squash; Sweet basil and Thai basil; mint, cilantro, rosemary, parsley; spring onions and bulb onions; fennel; beets; turnips and rutabagas.
+Salad green mixes–including beautiful lettuces, arugula, mizuna, tat soi, baby mustard and other delicate greens; radishes; kale and Swiss chard; baby bok choy; shell peas and sugar snaps; carrots; green beans and yellow beans; (lots of) tomatoes (including a beautiful mix of cherry tomatoes); bell peppers; several kinds of eggplant, including Fairy Tales; French Fingerling potatoes and red gold potatoes; zucchini and patty pan summer squash; butternut and acorn squash; Sweet basil and Thai basil; mint, cilantro, rosemary, parsley; spring onions and bulb onions; fennel; beets; turnips and rutabagas; berries.

 Is the farm open to the public?
 We’re sorry but the farm itself (beyond the farm stand) is not open for touring or walking around, for your own safety and for the safety of our animals as well as the efficient operation of the busy farm.
 If we are at the farm stand during your visit, we would be happy to bring a chicken to show your child if time allows.
 Please keep your dogs in your car!
 As much as we love dogs, they can scare farm animals or be tempted to rough up a chicken!